Skip to main content

 PRACTICE #5: Demonstrate respect, transparency, honesty, and genuine appreciation for all perspectives shared.

 In any community engagement activity, people want their input to be heard, valued, and impactful.
-In our work with the Colorado Department of Early Childhood, our engagement with early care and education professionals is doing just that.
-Through our facilitation of focus groups, we have clearly articulated why their input is needed, what it will be used for, who it will be shared with, and how it will influence final recommendations.
-We make it clear that there is “no wrong answer” and guarantee anonymity in our notetaking to encourage sharing and disclosure.
-Additionally, to honor participants’ time, we offer them monetary stipends and the option to receive professional development credit through Colorado’s state system.
-Finally, to ensure we close the feedback loop with participants, we will share the final report with our summary findings and results.
-This way, they can see the outcome and know their effort was worthwhile.
+In our focus groups conducted with the Colorado Department of Early Childhood, we made sure to clearly articulate why input is needed, what it will be used for, who it will be shared with, and how it will influence final recommendations.
+We made it clear that there is “no wrong answer” and guaranteed anonymity in our notetaking to encourage sharing and disclosure.
+Finally, to ensure we close the feedback loop with participants, we shared the final report with our summary findings and results so they can know how their perspectives shaped outcomes and their efforts made a difference.

 PRACTICE #6: Pursue broad and diverse participation when analyzing and making meaning of data.